 Note: dd is a very powerful tool that can have devastating effects if not used with care.
 It is recommended that you experiment in a safe environment before using this tool in the real world.

-Tip: A modified version of dd is available from http://sourceforge.net/projects/dc3dd/ – dc3dd includes additional features that were added specifically for digital forensic acquisition tasks.
+http://sourceforge.net/projects/dc3dd/ – dc3dd includes additional features that were added specifically for digital forensic acquisition tasks.

 To use dd, simply open a terminal window and type dd followed by a set of command parameters (which command parameters will obviously depend on what you want to do).
 The basic dd syntax for forensically wiping a drive is: